-- The nominations are sent to leading international referees in the prize’s topics for evaluation, submission of comprehensive report on each candidates and recommendations.
+- The nominations are sent to leading international referees in the prize’s topics for evaluation, submission of comprehensive reports on each candidate and recommendations.

-- Finally, specialized autonomous Selection Committees for each Prize convene in Riyadh to examine the nominations, review referees reports and make the final decision.
+- Finally, specialized autonomous Selection Committees for each prize category convene in Riyadh to examine the nominations, review referees reports and make the final decision.
 The Selection Committees have the right to award the prize to worthy candidates, or withhold it or postpone the award to the following year.

 Neither the King Faisal Foundation nor the KFIP General Secretariat has the right to nominate or select winners.

 The General Secretariat of KFIP calls various scientific organizations from around the world to nominate whom they believe are worthy of the prize.